GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 If you already host your item in Google Play and you want your Chrome Web Store listing to show an "Available for Android" link, your item must have the same name as your Google Play listing, and both items must be owned by the same developer account.
 To transfer your Chrome Web Store item to a different developer, submit this [form][cws-support].

-### Setup your account {: #setup-a-developer-account }
+### Set up your account {: #setup-a-developer-account }

 Once you've registered, you can finish setting up your developer account in the Account page located on the left menu.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/lBcTQm6QF1FBzOmLEfG1.png", alt="Chrome Web Store Account page", width="800", height="404" %}

 Here you can provide your developer profile information, configure management settings and enable email notifications.
-However, only the name, email and privacy policy link are mandatory.
+Only the name, email and privacy policy link are mandatory.

 | Field                | Description                                                                                                                                                        |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |